 The series begins with Burnham as First Officer on the USS Shenzhou, second in command to her mentor Captain Philippa Georgiou (Michelle Yeoh).
 She appears self-confident, certainly secure in her Star Fleet training and in line for her own command.
 However, in episodes 1, The Vulcan Hello, and 2, Battle of The Binary Stars, she sacrifices her career to save her crewmates and the Shenzhou.
 Despite Burnham’s specialist knowledge and Vulcan logic, she decides to ignore the Federation’s non-aggressive stance against the Klingons and engage in a pre-emptive strike against them.
 Little did she know that Klingon zealot, T’Kumva (Chris Obi) and his followers, the albino Voq (Javid Iqbal) and L’Rell (Mary Chieffo) were preparing for an almost holy war to restore their warrior reputation and recover territories.
 They attack and call for back up.
 Burnham is blamed for inciting war and is court-martialled, charged with dereliction of duty, assaulting a fellow officer and mutiny, to which she pleads guilty.
 She is sentenced to life imprisonment and the war rages on, the Klingons now led by the treacherous Kol (Kenneth Mitchell).

 Episode 6 “Lethe,” gives further insight into Burnham’s character.
 Flashbacks show her as the only human child dressed, taught and reprimanded as a Vulcan.
 We see her human side yearn for the approval of her adoptive father Sarek (James Frain).
 A pivotal moment is what we learn from a dilemma reminiscent of 1982’s Sophie’s Choice.
 As she comes of age The Vulcan Science Academy insists upon Sarek that they will only accept one ‘half-Vulcan’ – his son Spock, a ‘half’ by nature, or his protégé Burnham, a ‘half” by nurture.
 Sarek chooses Spock.
-She carries the burden of inadequacy from then onwards, until this episode, when it’s revealed that the denial of entry wasn’t because she wasn’t good enough for the Academy.
-She is understandably upset, not so much at what could be seen as a betrayal by her father figure and mentor, but in his allowing her to carry the feeling of being less.
-This might have caused her to distrust that her Vulcan logic and anthropology expertise could convince her captain, and lead her to use physical force and deception on the Shenzhou.
+Burnham carries the burden of inadequacy from then onwards, until this episode, when it’s revealed that the denial of entry wasn’t because she wasn’t good enough for the Academy.
+Which might have caused her to distrust that her Vulcan logic and anthropology expertise could convince her captain, and lead her to use physical force and deception on the Shenzhou.
 It could also explain her passive submission to the harsh outcome of her court-martial.

 Now that Burnham has proven herself invaluable several times, Lorca explains the mysterious experimental spore drive engaged during a black alert.
 Again, offering her a conditional return to Star Fleet aboard the Discovery.
 Burnham accepts the demotion to enlisted Science Specialist, and joins the crew led by First Officer and her former subordinate, Saru (Doug Jones), who was the Shenzhou’s bridge Science Officer.
 It’s in episode 4, The Butcher’s Knife Cares Not for The Lamb’s Cry, directed by Olatunde Osunsanmi, that there is a thaw in attitudes towards Burnham.
 When under intense pressure to save crucial Star Fleet mining operations and their worker families from Klingon assaults, Burnham’s scientific expertise, and cool, pensive logic proves resourceful once again.